 The NCMA overlies the northwest portion of the SMGB.
-Groundwater pumped from the sedimentary deposits comprising the main production aquifer underlying the NCMA is derived principally from the Paso Robles Formation, although the underlying Careaga Sandstone also is an important producing aquifer, as well.
+Groundwater pumped from the sedimentary deposits comprising the main production aquifer underlying the NCMA is derived principally from the Paso Robles Formation, although the underlying Careaga Sandstone also is an important producing aquifer.
 Quaternary-age alluvial sediments fill the alluvial valleys.

 Several faults either cross or form the boundary of the NCMA, as identified by DWR (2002), Pacific Gas & Electric (PG&E; PG&E, 2014), and others.
 The Oceano Fault (USGS, 2006) trends northwest-southeast across the central portion of NCMA and has been extensively studied by PG&E (2014).
 Offshore, the Oceano Fault connects with the Hosgri and Shoreline fault systems several miles west of the coast.
-Onshore, the Oceano Fault consists of two mapped fault splays, including the Oceano Fault and the Santa Maria River Fault, which diverge northward of the Oceano Fault in the Cienega Valley before trending into and across the Nipomo Mesa.
+Onshore, the Oceano Fault consists of two mapped fault splays, including the main trace of the Oceano Fault as well as the Santa Maria River Fault, which diverges northward of the Oceano Fault through the Cienega Valley before trending into and across the Nipomo Mesa.